Skip to main content

 JFS has experienced a large increase in need for adult incontinence products from both their Food Pantry and care management clients.
 JFS provides one week’s worth of food to Pantry clients and aims to do the same with clients who need adult briefs.
 Adult incontinence products are expensive, about $53/month from Costco, and are seldom available to JFS through other sources like Harvesters.
 Incontinence is a huge quality of life issue for the people who suffer from it and a hardship for them and their caregivers when they don’t have what they need.

-• Jewish Family Services: KesherKC Food Expansion
+• Jewish Family Services: Family Empowerment Program (FEP)

-• Jewish Family Services: Unreimbursed Mental Health Expenses
+• Jewish Family Services: Mental Health Counseling

 • Jewish Federation: Chesed Fund